-Acne is much more common than most people might think and what causes acne, particularly adult acne, is more complex than simply your face being dirty.
+Acne is much more common than you might think and what causes acne, particularly adult acne, is more complex than just face being dirty.

-According to research from Wake Forest Baptist Medical Center, in North Carolina, 4 out of 5 of us have experienced a form of acne at some point.
+According to research from Wake Forest Baptist Medical Center, in North Carolina, four out of five of us have experienced a form of acne at some point.
 There is no known prevention, nor is there a complete cure, but there are acne treatment options that can help get rid of acne and acne scars.

 READ NEXT: How to get rid of spots fast

-What’s more, if your parents have/had acne, it increases your chances of getting it, and around 3% of people over 35 have acne.
+What’s more, if your parents have/had acne, it increases your chances of getting it.
+Around 3% of people over 35 have acne.